Programs at Two Institutions Earn NAEYC Early Childhood Higher Education Accreditation; Programs at Nine Institutions Renew Accreditation

 The following programs have renewed accreditation:

-- Macomb Community College (MI) A.A.S.
-Education: Early Childhood Studies
+- Roane State Community College (TN) - A.A.S.
+Early Childhood Education

 For more information, visit the NAEYC Early Childhood Higher Education Accreditation system website.